Frameshift mutation

 A frameshift mutation (also called a framing error or a reading frame shift) is a genetic mutation caused by indels (insertions or deletions) of a number of nucleotides in a DNA sequence that is not divisible by three.
 Due to the triplet nature of gene expression by codons, the insertion or deletion can change the reading frame (the grouping of the codons), resulting in a completely different translation from the original.
 The earlier in the sequence the deletion or insertion occurs, the more altered the protein.
 A frameshift mutation is not the same as a single-nucleotide polymorphism in which a nucleotide is replaced, rather than inserted or deleted.
 A frameshift mutation will in general cause the reading of the codons after the mutation to code for different amino acids.
 The frameshift mutation will also alter the first stop codon ("UAA", "UGA" or "UAG") encountered in the sequence.
 The polypeptide being created could be abnormally short or abnormally long, and will most likely not be functional.

 Frameshift mutations are apparent in severe genetic diseases such as Tay–Sachs disease; they increase susceptibility to certain cancers and classes of familial hypercholesterolaemia; in 1997, a frameshift mutation was linked to resistance to infection by the HIV retrovirus.
 Frameshift mutations have been proposed as a source of biological novelty, as with the alleged creation of nylonase, however, this interpretation is controversial.
-A study by Negoro et al (2006) found that a frameshift mutation was unlikely to have been the cause and that rather a two amino acid substitution in the active site of an ancestral esterase resulted in nylonase.
+A study by Negoro et al. (2006) found that a frameshift mutation was unlikely to have been the cause and that rather a two amino acid substitution in the active site of an ancestral esterase resulted in nylonase.

 Background

 The information contained in DNA determines protein function in the cells of all organisms.
 Transcription and translation allow this information to be communicated into making proteins.
-However, an error in reading this communication can cause protein function to be incorrect and eventually cause disease even as the cell incorporates a variety of corrective measures.
+However, an error in reading this communication can cause protein function to be incorrect and eventually cause disease even as the cell incorporates a variety of corrective measures.Genetic information is conveyed by DNA for protein synthesis within cells.
+Misinterpretation can lead to faulty function and disease, despite cellular correction mechanisms.